brianpeiris/spacepad/README.md

 # spacepad

 A simple python script that turns a 3Dconnexion SpaceMouse device into a standard Xbox-style gamepad device, using pyspacemouse and vgamepad.
+This allows the SpaceMouse to be used in browsers via the Gamepad API.

 You do not need to install 3Dconnexion's software or drivers to use this script.